Areesh123-DS/DataScience_Internship_Tasks/README.md

 Predict whether a loan applicant is likely to default on a loan.
 ## Approach:
 - Handle missing values in dataset.
-- Used Logistic Regression Model for predicting the target feature Loan_Status.
+- Train Logistic Regression Model for predicting the target feature Loan_Status.
 - Evaluate model performance using accuracy, confusion matrix and classification report.
 ## Results and Insights:
 - Model used is **Logistic Regressio**.